-Tightening Flare Type Tube Fittings
+Tightening Flare Type Tube Fittings \

 - 1. Check flare and flare seat for defects that might cause leakage. - 2.
 Align tube with fitting before tightening. - 3.
-Hand-tighten swivel nut until snug. - 4.
-To prevent twisting the tube, use two wrenches.
-Place one wrench on the connector body and tighten the swivel nut with the second.
-Torque to values shown.
+Lubricate connection and hand tighten swivel nut until snug. - To prevent twisting the tube(s), use two wrenches.
+Place one wrench on the connector body and with the second tighten the swivel nut to the torque shown.